 “Inside the Toronto Star’s Bold Plan to Save Itself” by Brett Popplewell

-The winner was selected by the following jury:
+The winner will be selected by the following jury:

 Stephen Kimber, professor of journalism at the University of King’s College, award-winning writer, editor, and broadcaster, and member of The Walrus Educational Review Committee.